LetsWrappIt/DocMkr/getstarted.md

 For information on DocMkr releases, see the [changelog](changelog.md).

 ## Unzipping
 The DocMkr zip file is encrypted using a password.
 To unzip the archive, this password is required.
-The password is the same as the beginning of the zip file name: the [ackage name, a dash and the platform name.
+The password is the same as the beginning of the zip file name: the package name, a dash and the platform name.

 Example: